Frauds, Scams & Phishing

 - Keep your internet browser, anti-virus, anti-spyware, and firewall up to date.
 Visit the manufacturer's website regularly and check for software and security upgrades.

 - Avoid emailing personal and/or financial information.
 Email systems are not encrypted and therefore emails should not contain confidential information.
+Never share your password, account numbers, or details with anyone who contacts you unsolicited.

 - Open emails only from known senders.
 Don't open emails from a sender which is not known to you.
 Be especially careful about opening an email with an attachment.
 We advise that you shouldn't open attachments unless you are confident that you can trust the source.